jithurx/AniMath/README.md

 ## ✨ Features

 - 🤖 **AI-Powered Conversion**: Turns math descriptions into Manim Python code
-- 🎬 **High-Quality Animations**: Professional-grade rendering using Manim
 - 🖱️ **No Coding Required**: Intuitive interface—just type and visualize
 - 📥 **Video Export**: Save animations for use in slides, videos, or lessons
 - 🔗 **Google Gemini Integration**: Powered by advanced generative AI